katia-aa/qr-code-generator-ui/README.md

 └── vite.config.ts      # Vite configuration
 ```

+## Deployment

+This app has continuous deployment setup to GH pages.
+The URL is https://github.com/katia-aa/qr-code-generator-ui.

 ## Contributing

 Feel free to contribute!
 Open an issue or submit a pull request.